Just how much has technology changed travel?

-And then there’s the fact that we are never more than a phone call away from home.
+And then there’s the fact that we are never more than a Skype call or a WhatsApp away from home.
 That now we are able to talk to the ones we love like they were right beside us:

 ‘Last time I was in Thailand I had to go to a sweaty internet cafe where there was only 1 computer fast enough to hold a Skype conversation to chat to my family.
 Now they’re in my pocket.’ -Hayley Griffiths, UK

-It seems we have done a full 360 with communication.
-4 years ago I worried that my family would think something had happened to me, I went out of my way to search for that internet cafe in Bali.
+It seems we have done more than a full 360 with communication!
+5 years ago I worried that my family would think something had happened to me, I went out of my way to search for that internet cafe in Bali.
 Today I haven’t even called home for weeks.

 ‘It is incredible the technology we have!
 I remember the days when all you had to contact home was a postcard and a pay phone!
 Then we moved to internet cafes where you were charged by the minute.
 I also recall a computer in Milan that had sticky keys….so I wrote a note without certain letters.
 It was a little like writing with autocorrect fighting you at every turn.
 Fun memories.’ -Natalie Tanner, Oklahoma